A Week to Remember for Early Childhood Development

 Hundreds of people attended a variety of meetings including the Office of Child Care’s 2013 State and Territory Administrators Meeting (STAM) with invitations to State Advisory Councils (SACs) and Head Start Collaboration Office Directors for a Pre-STAM Meeting Day.
 That alone brought nearly 350 people to Metro Center.
 Kudos to the Office of Child Care, Shannon Rudisill and her staff for a great meeting with interesting workshops!
 Check out information from many sessions by clicking here.

 But that’s only part of the picture.
 National early childhood advocates also met for two days to discuss the President’s Early Learning Initiative (at the same location!), the Office of Special Education Programs (OSEP) held its Project Directors' Conference (Investing in High-Quality Early Learning Opportunities for All Children was a featured workshop) and BUILD hosted its 2013 QRIS National Meeting as Gerry Cobb and Deb Mathias brought states working on Quality Rating and Improvement Systems (QRIS) together to discuss QRIS and challenging questions.
-You can find information soon by clicking here.

 I had the chance to be part of many of the days.
 There were so many exciting parts that I surely can’t capture them all here, but I will note four of my favorites (not in any particular order).